Abhiram8019/Bikes-Sales-Dashboard/README.md

 # Excel Data Analysis Project

-This project involves data analysis using Excel tools and functions to extract insights, visualize patterns, and summarize key information from a dataset.
+This project showcases data analysis and visualization techniques using Microsoft Excel.
+It demonstrates how to clean, organize, and extract insights from structured data using Excel formulas, pivot tables, and charts.
+Ideal for beginners looking to strengthen their Excel skills in real-world scenarios.

 ## 🛠️ Tools Used